Fews Lower

 Fews Lower is a barony in County Armagh, Northern Ireland.
 Its lies in the center of the county, with an enclave lying just to the south-east.
 The main portion is bordered by four other baronies: Armagh to the west; Oneilland West to the north; Orior Lower to the east; and Fews Upper to the south.
 Fews Upper and Orior Lower also border the enclave to its north and west, with Orior Upper to its south-west.
-The Fews Mountains run through both Fews Lower and Upper, the highest peak of which in Fews Lower is, Deadman's Hill, which stands at 1,178 ft.
-Fews Lower and Upper formed the barony of The Fews until it was sub-divided.
+The Fews Mountains run through both Fews Lower and Upper, the highest peak of which in Fews Lower is, Deadman's Hill, which stands at 1178 ft.
+Fews Lower and Upper formed the barony of The Fews until it was subdivided.

 List of settlements

 Below is a list of settlements in Fews Lower: